 The Mediterranean diet, a diet high in fruits, vegetables, fish, less red meat and more alpha linoleic acid (an omega 3 fat obtained from olive oil), has been promoted as a model for healthy eating.
-The first evidence supporting the benefits of a Mediterranean diet were reported in the Lyon Diet Heart Study12, in which 605 patients with myocardial infarction were assigned to the diet vs. the American Heart Association Step 1 diet (maximum of 30% of energy from fat, with less than 10% of total energy from saturated fat and dietary cholesterol limited to 300 mg/d).
+The first evidence supporting the benefits of a Mediterranean diet were reported in the Lyon Diet Heart Study, in which 605 patients with myocardial infarction were assigned to the diet vs. the American Heart Association Step 1 diet (maximum of 30% of energy from fat, with less than 10% of total energy from saturated fat and dietary cholesterol limited to 300 mg/d).
 After a follow up of 27 months, the rate of coronary events was reduced by 73% and mortality by 70% with the Mediterranean diet.
-The beneficial effects of the Mediterranean-style diet supplemented with nuts or virgin olive oil is thought to be via the modulation membrane properties of cells as demonstrated by studies of changes in the composition of erythrocyte membranes in hypertensive patients with a high risk for cardiovascular disease13.
-In other large population based trials adherence to such diets was also found to be associated with a reduction in cardiac deaths14, 15 and non-fatal myocardial infarctions14 and deaths due to cancer15.
+The beneficial effects of the Mediterranean-style diet supplemented with nuts or virgin olive oil is thought to be via the modulation membrane properties of cells as demonstrated by studies of changes in the composition of erythrocyte membranes in hypertensive patients with a high risk for cardiovascular disease.
+In other large population based trials adherence to such diets was also found to be associated with a reduction in cardiac deaths, and non-fatal myocardial infarctions and deaths due to cancer.
 Epidemiological data also show that long-chain n-3 polyunsaturated fatty acids (LC n-3 PUFA) improve insulin resistance.
-In an 8 week dietary intervention, consumption of fish oil daily was a significant predictor of fasting insulin and insulin resistance when compared to a lean fish, fatty fish or a no fish diet 16.
-Supplementation of diet with deaths ', 'and non-fatal myocardial infarctions' and deaths due to cancer'.
-Epidemiological data also show that long-chain n-3 polyunsaturated fatty acids (LC n-3 PUFA) improve insulin resistance.
-In an 8 week dietary intervention, consumption of fish oil daily was a significant predictor of fasting insulin and insulin resistance when compared to a lean fish, fatty fish or a no fish diet16.
-Supplementation of diet with n-3 PUFA (1 g daily X 3.5 yrs) was also associated with a decrease in the risk of death (14%-20%) and cardiovascular death (17%-30%) in a large randomized controlled trial (RCT) of 11,324 patients surviving recent (< or = 3 months) myocardial infarction17.
+In an 8 week dietary intervention, consumption of fish oil daily was a significant predictor of fasting insulin and insulin resistance when compared to a lean fish, fatty fish or a no fish diet.
+Supplementation of diet with n-3 PUFA (1 g daily X 3.5 yrs) was also associated with a decrease in the risk of death (14%-20%) and cardiovascular death (17%-30%) in a large randomized controlled trial (RCT) of 11,324 patients surviving recent (< or = 3 months) myocardial infarction.

 Populations eating mainly vegetarian diets have lower blood pressure levels than those eating omnivorous diets.
 The DASH diet, a diet high in fruits, vegetables with low-fat dairy products reduced saturated and total fat, whole grains, lean meats, fish/poultry and nuts/beans and reduced sweets/sugar-containing beverages, is recommended by several organizations including the American Heart Association and the National Heart, Lung and Blood Institute to help prevent and treat hypertension.
-In a clinical trial 459 adults with systolic blood pressures <160 mmHg and diastolic blood pressures of 80 to 95 mm Hg, were fed a control diet that was low in fruits, vegetables, and dairy products, with a fat content typical of the average diet in the United States for 3 weeks18.
+In a clinical trial 459 adults with systolic blood pressures <160 mmHg and diastolic blood pressures of 80 to 95 mm Hg, were fed a control diet that was low in fruits, vegetables, and dairy products, with a fat content typical of the average diet in the United States for 3 weeks.
 They were then randomly assigned to receive either a control diet, a diet rich in fruits and vegetables, or a "combination" diet rich in fruits, vegetables, and low-fat dairy products and with reduced saturated and total fat for 8 weeks.
 Both the combination diet & the fruits-and-vegetables diet reduced systolic and diastolic blood pressure more than the control diet.
-Similar reductions in blood pressure were seen in other studies of hypertensive subjects following The DASH diet 19, 20, 21.
+Similar reductions in blood pressure were seen in other studies of hypertensive subjects following The DASH diet .